 Legal assistance may be provided under this Act (including legal assistance involving the performance of legal services by the Director or legal practitioners who are members of the staff) to a person in relation to any matter notwithstanding that the interests of that person are, or may be, adverse to the interests of the State or the Commonwealth, the interests of an authority or body established for a public purpose by a law of the State or the Commonwealth or the interests of an incorporated company in which the State, the Commonwealth or such an authority or body has an interest.

-[Section 32 amended by No. 21 of 2008 s.
+[Section 32 amended: No. 21 of 2008 s.
 674(16).]

 Division 2 — Legal aid by duty counsel and legal advice